nla-group/cABBA/README.md

 ### License
-All the content in this repository is licensed under the BSD-3 License.
+All the content in this repository is licensed under the New BSD License.

 Copyright © 2022 NLA group